Diffusive limit approximation of pure-jump optimal stochastic control problems: Application to an auction problem

 \subsection{Numerical implementation}

-Adapting \eqref{eq: PDE HJB Jump} and \eqref{eq: PDE bar V}, we normalise the horizon to $1$, and allow the reserve price $X$ to vary in $\RR$, and $a$ in $\RR_+$.
-This allows us to easily set boundary conditions for the equation.
-When an auction happens with $X<0$, the price is set by the competition, which will be a.s. positive.
-So as $X\to-\infty$, the reserve price becomes irrelevant and the value converges to the value of a single auction without reserve price due to the renormalisation of $r^\epsilon$.
-Conversely, for $\epsilon<1$, as $X\to+\infty$, the probability of $X$ descending below $v$ and generating any revenue decreases due to the noise.
-If $\epsilon=1$, the first jump can always take X to $(1-\kappa)r_0$ regardless of start value.
-In both cases, a Dirichlet boundary condition is appropriate at $[0,1)\times\{-\infty,+\infty\}$.
-In numerical resolution, we will use Dirichlet boundary conditions equal to 0 on $[0,1)\times(-0.5,3)$.
-Given this domain for the reserve price, we can set the controls on an even mesh in $[0,3]$, of fineness $0.01$.
+Adapting \eqref{eq: PDE HJB Jump} and \eqref{eq: PDE bar V}, we normalise the horizon to $1$, and allow the reserve price to \bru{vary in $\RR$.} This allows us to easily set boundary conditions for the equation.
+When an auction happens with a negative price $x$, the price is set by the competition, which will be a.s. positive. \lc{Thus} as $x\to-\infty$, the reserve price becomes irrelevant and the value converges to the value of a single auction \bru{without reserve price.} Conversely, for $\epsilon<1$, as $x\to+\infty$, the probability of $X_t^{0,x,\alpha}$ descending below $v$ by time $T$ and generating any revenue decreases due to the noise.
+Hence, a \bru{Neuman} boundary condition set to 0 is appropriate at $[0,1)\times\{-\infty,+\infty\}$.
+In numerical resolution, we will use \bru{Neuman boundary conditions equal to 0 on $[0,1)\times\{-1,3\}$}.
+Given this domain for the reserve price, we can set the controls on an even mesh in $\Ab=[0,\bru{0.5]}$, of fineness $0.01$.